ccyang02/hunger_hunter/README.md

 - see all the restaurant name, category, rating and description in our datasets.

-- click the card or detail button to see restaurant details, such as address and phone number.
+- click the card or detail button to see restaurant information, such as address and phone number.

-- search restaurant by the keyword.
+- search restaurant.

 - edit the restaurant information.